 Atal Bihari Vajpayee loved nature and one of his favourite retreats was Manali in Himachal Pradesh.

 In Picture: The then Deputy CM of Maharashtra Gopinath Munde, former PM Atal Bihari Vajpayee and Lal Krishna Advani at a meeting at Santacruz airport after arriving in Mumbai for a three-day conclave at Virar in January 1997.

 Vajpayee was always considered an honest man, statesman, able administrator and above all a patriot.
 During his tenure as prime minister, his personal integrity was never seriously questioned but arms bribery scandals exposed corruption in his government and at times cast doubts on his judgment.

 In Picture: Atal Bihari Vajpayee with on Rajat Sharma popular show 'Aap ki Adalat'.

 As a national leader, he put back India on the international map through his effective diplomacy and shaped the country's economy in the new millennium.
 A charismatic leader, a gentleman, Atal Bihari Vajpayee's legacy will be tough to match.
-Vajpayee is survived by his adopted daughter Namita Kaul Bhattacharya
+Atal Bihari Vajpayee passed away on August 16, 2018.
+He is survived by his adopted daughter Namita Kaul Bhattacharya.

-Former Prime Minister and BJP patriarch Atal Bihari Vajpayee died in Delhi after a prolonged illness at the age of 93.
+A year ago, on this day, former Prime Minister and BJP patriarch Atal Bihari Vajpayee passed away.
 Vajpayee was a statesman, an orator, a poet, and a man of peace and conviction.
-Here's a look at the life of Atal Bihari Vajpayee in pictures
+On his first death anniversary, here's a look at the life of Atal Bihari Vajpayee in pictures